Donnie Murphy

 Donald Rex Murphy (born March 10, 1983) is an American former professional baseball infielder.
 He attended Riverside Polytechnic High School and Orange Coast Community College in Costa Mesa, California, and was selected by the Kansas City Royals in the 5th round of the 2002 Major League Baseball draft.

 He is currently the manager for the Class A-Advanced Dunedin Blue Jays, a position he was named to in 2020 after spending several years as a hitting coach in the Toronto Blue Jays organization.

-Career
+Playing career

 Kansas City Royals

 In 2004 and 2005, he appeared in 39 games for the Royals, hitting .163 with one home run and eleven RBI.
-He was acquired by the Oakland Athletics in exchange for cash considerations on November 28, 2006.

 Oakland Athletics

+Murphy was acquired by the Oakland Athletics in exchange for cash considerations on November 28, 2006.

 He began the 2007 season at Sacramento, the A's Pacific Coast League Triple-A affiliate.
 He hit .342 for the River Cats and was recalled to Oakland June 8 when Milton Bradley was placed on the disabled list.